 Nevertheless, the following are the common steps taken in liquid penetrant testing:

 The first step of Liquid Penetrant Testing is surface preparation, which is one of the most important steps.

 The requirements for the testing are that the surface should not have any water, grease, oil, or any other type of impurity that can lead to obstruction in the flow of the liquid into the defects.

 The object of penetrant testing might be required to be marked if mechanical operations such as sanding, grit blasting, or machining are being carried out.
 These and other mechanical operations may smudge metal over the defect opening and stop the penetrant from entering.

 2. Penetrant application

 After the surface is prepared and cleaned, the penetrant material is applied using a brush, spray, or dipping the part in a penetrant solution.
-The application of the penetrate can be done by both visible and fluorescent dye penetrants.
-The process of application depends on the personal choice but can also be affected by the shape and size of the object being tested, the availability of the equipment for conduction of the test, and the requirements of the test description appropriate for the samples.
+Both visible and fluorescent dye penetrants are capable of being applied.

 3. Penetrant dwell time